madworm/Youyue-858D-plus/README.md

 Youyue-858D-plus
 ================

-CODE: Custom firmware for my Youyue 858D+ (ATmega168)
+Custom firmware for the Youyue 858D+ (ATmega168/ATmega328)

 There is a 'user manual' of sorts in the 'Docs' folder.

 Some videos showing the progress from 'stock firmware' with massive temperature overshoot towards almost no overshoot at all.